Why is it when you milk a cow, you take milk from her, but if you water a cow, you give water to her?

-Is there a reason people who move to South Dakota but don’t want to acclimate, continue to say “coyotee” instead of coyote?
+Californians who move to South Dakota but don’t want to acclimate, continue to say “coyotee” instead of coyote?
 Do they think they are more educated, is that why they won’t change?
-Or do they stand their ground on coyote because they think the mispronunciation of Pierre (Peer) our state capitol, is enough?
+Or do they stand their ground on coyote because they think the mispronunciation of Pierre (Peer) our state capitol is already too much?

 When you stop in a parking lot, do you drive up to the little line that divides one space from another and stop, as if there is a concrete barrier instead of a painted line?
 Or have you realized that if you pull forward another car length, you will not have to back out of your parking place after you have finished your errand?
 You can just drive forward instead.
 It’s easier on your neck and much safer because it’s easier to see where you are going.